 Extending the life of low– and medium-voltage switchgear with direct replacement circuit breakers is a very good option that can save over 40% of the total cost of a project.
 In addition, it allows facility personnel to have more control over the total cost of their project, which can be done in phases over the years.

-My next post will feature a new modernization calculator tool that simulates the total cost of replacing switchgear compared to upgrading switchgear.
-Stay tuned!
+Read my next post that features a new modernization calculator tool that simulates the total cost of replacing switchgear compared to upgrading switchgear.